15 Inspirational Art DIY Ideas Thanks To The Artist & Galleries of Art Basel Miami Beach

 1. Black Swan Made of Black Espresso Spoons | Art Basel Miami Beach Sculpture

 If you own a coffee shop and are missing a few espresso spoons.
 Watch out for your neighborhood artists.
-One of the fascinating pieces of Art from Art Basel Miami Beach was this 40″ high black swan sculpture made entirely made of black espresso spoons…really?!?!
-Who thinks of or has the patience to create a sculpture out of espresso spoons.
+One of the fascinating pieces of Art from Art Basel Miami Beach was this 40″ high black swan sculpture made entirely made of black espresso spoons?!?!
+Who thinks of or has the patience to create a sculpture out of espresso spoons?
 Can anyone name this artist?

 2. Comb Sculpture

 The same artist sculpted with white hair combs.
-I can see where this one is a little easier to create, but it’s the artist that thought of it first as the originator, or at least that is the case most of the time.
-I remember when I first started my interior design career back in the ’90s, and people thought Thomas Kincaid was the original “Painter of Light.”
-Or the time when I was walking through Paris by the Apple store and thought my friend Romero Britto had a deal with Apple.
+I can see where this one is easier to create, but the artist thought of it first as the originator, or at least that is the case most of the time.
+I remember when I first started my interior design career back in the ’90s.
+People thought Thomas Kincaid was the original “Painter of Light.”
+Or when I was walking through Paris by the Apple store and thought my friend Romero Britto had a deal with Apple.
 Art and theatre are considerable inspirations in my work.
 Can you imagine a table or storage boxes made of combs?

 3. Colorful Poured Paints Painting | Art DIY Ideas

-A painting like this one may look easy, but pouring paint in a shape, allowing colors to peek or crack through the tiny pulls of a knife, is one of the hardest things I have personally ever tried to do.
-A significant game of patience and virtue for sure.
-With loads of talented artistic friends and interior designers out there, I’m sure one of you can get this one, right?
+A painting like this may look easy, but pouring paint in shape, allowing colors to peek or crack through the tiny pulls of a knife, is one of the hardest things I have ever tried to do—a significant game of patience and virtue for sure.
+With loads of talented artistic friends and interior designers, one of you can get this one, right?

 4. Cambell’s Soup Can Art New Andy Warhol Style